reasonml/reasonml.github.io/docs/what-and-why.md

 There are several projects that allow Reason (and OCaml) to be used in different environments.

-- **Native Executables**: Using the standard compiler native executables be built and run directly on your machine.
+- **Native Executables**: Using the standard compiler native executables can be built and run directly on your machine.
   - Tools: [dune](https://dune.build/), [esy](https://github.com/esy/esy)
 - **Browsers**: There are several projects that will compile Reason to equivalent JavaScript code that can be run in the browser.
   - [ReScript](https://rescript-lang.org/) (formerly BuckleScript)